iWilli26/Taverne-de-l-Imaginaire/README.md

 The backend is done with Node.js and Express.js.
 Each table of the database is represented by a router and a controller.
 The routes are used to manage the requests from the client.
 The controllers are used to manage the requests from the routes.
 To connect to the database, we use the pg module.
 The authentication is done with jsonwebtoken.
 The password are hashed with bcrypt.
 To create a new function, you have to create a new router and a new controller or use an existing controller.
 Then, you have to import the router in the server.js file and add the route in your router file.
 We created 2 stores : game and user. in userStore, you can find the functions to login and register and also an isLogged and isAdmin boolean.
 In gameStore, you can find a games array containing all the games of the database.

+The Back is composed of different folders, each with its own purpose:

+1. The conf_back.json allows to indicate the path and the account to the Database

+2. server.js will make the link between the routes and the Back

+3. The "routes" folder contains one file per table in the database and each file indicates the url and the function that will be launched during a call.

+4. The folder "controllers" contains one file per table in the database and each file contains the functions used during the calls.

 ### Frontend